THE TAJ MAHAL WORLD HERITAGE SITE

-The Taj Mahal is a massive mausoleum and it’s widely known as the most iconic building in India.
-This Ivory White mausoleum is located on Yamuna River.
+The Taj Mahal is a massive mausoleum and it is widely known as the most iconic building in India.
+This Ivory White mausoleum is located on the banks of Yamuna River in Agra district.
 Despite not being in the capital, it’s iconic and it does bring in front some pretty impressive sights for you to check out.
-It was built in 1632 by a team commissioned by Shah Jahan which reigned from 1628 to 1658.
+It was built in 1632 by a team commissioned by Shah Jahan who reigned from 1628 to 1658.
 The thing to keep in mind is that Taj Mahal Agra was not a palace where he could reign.
 On the contrary, this is actually a tomb for his wife.
 While this seems outrageous by today’s standards, it’s pretty interesting to see the fact that people used to create such massive buildings as a way to showcase their love.
 And it really is one of the most interesting buildings and places that you could find at that particular time.

 What you have to realize here is that the tomb is a centerpiece of a 42-acre complex.
-The idea is that yes, this is a huge complex and the Taj Mahal is right at the middle of it all.
-But there’s also a mosque here, you also have a quest house, there are even some formal gardens that are bounded on three sides.
+The idea is that yes, this is a huge complex and the Taj Mahal is situated on the northern side of the complex.
+The inner chamber of main tomb was beautifully decorated with precious stones of that time.
+But there’s also a mosque here, you also have a guest house, there are even some formal gardens that are bounded on three sides.
+If you look at it from the other side of Yamuna river, it just looks stunning and you will be surprised by this different view.
 So there’s quite a lot of cool stuff here and it’s a rather enjoyable, unique place for you to peruse.

 As we mentioned earlier, it was created by Shah Jahan in order to commemorate the memory of Mumtaz Mahal, his wife at that time.
 Things were quite different at that time, and as you can see the appreciation was huge, to the point where it was extremely hard to pay homage in a way that wasn’t off the charts, especially at this particular level.
 The building was requested in 1631, but the constructions started in 1632, as it took a lot of time to prepare and handle everything correctly, which was a crucial aspect to consider regarding stuff like this.